 Chunky Monkey Ice Cream & Sweets

 A Mooresville favorite, Chunky Monkey Ice Cream and Sweets is features a variety of hand dipped ice cream flavors and other sweet treats!
 (Go for the chocolate dipped waffle cones when they have them, filled with your favorite flavor of ice cream.
 Some even have sprinkles!)
+They do have some outdoor seating and even a party room if your group wants some privacy.

 A summertime tradition on Martinsville, this traditional, outdoor ice cream stand is the perfect way to end a day of summer fun (or enjoy a cool-down break in the middle of all that fun)!
 The Inside Scoop is famous for flurries featuring a variety of mix-ins in soft serve ice cream, shakes, sundaes and even hand-dipped flavors are all local favorites, as well as ice-cold cherry or vanilla cokes.
 Seating is available on site at outdoor picnic tables.